 - External training: Keep certificates (minimum 2 years)

-- Internal training: Maintain your own records
+- Internal training: Maintain your own detailed records

 - Signature: Have employee confirm they completed the training